lcardosozago/Exigy.ClockPatience/README.md

 # Exigy.ClockPatience
-### This is a solution for the Clock Patience problem.
+### This is an implementation of the Clock Patience.

 **Steps:**